 Apple Cake with Rum Sauce: Similar to a Sticky Toffee Pudding, the top is a little browned and crunchy, the inside moist, dense.
 The soaks into the top as the rest pools around it on the plate.

 Black & White Biscotti: Half chocolate, half vanilla…Biscotti are frugal by nature, but so delicious.
 They’re perfect for someone who wants just a bit of something sweet.
+They make a great gift!

-Bosc Pears with a Balsamic Reduction: Here’s a dessert one doesn’t have to feel too guilty about!
+Bosc Pears with Balsamic Reduction: Here’s a dessert one doesn’t have to feel too guilty about!
 Use the best Balsamic and you won’t be disappointed – but good even with a grocery store one.

 Butterscotch Sauce: Here I’ve culled two of my favorites, one a bit easier, the other more traditional, both simply delicious.
 Very close to a Caramel Sauce and using most of the same ingredients.